 - Most students complete at least one original research or external internship experience.

 - In recent years, students have completed internships with theUS Geological Survey, National Museum (Smithsonian), NASA, PA Department of Environmental Protection, PA Department of Transportation, National Parks Service, and numerous private sector firms.

 - Recent original research projects have focused on: geochemical investigations of the Juniata River watershed, Paleozoic litho- and biostratigraphy of eastern North America, sedimentary petrology of syntectonic sandstone and conglomerate, and fluid inclusion microthermometry of sulfide-bearing mineral deposits.

-GL-100 Environmental Geology (Fall & Spring; Yearly; 3.00 Credits; N) An introduction to the principles and methods of geology.
+GL-100 Intro to Physical Geology (Fall & Spring; Yearly; 3.00 Credits; N) An introduction to the principles and methods of geology.
 Emphasis is placed on the geologic forces at work in our physical environment.
 Topics covered include internal processes such as volcanism, earthquakes, mountain building and the flow of groundwater as well as external processes such as landslides, flooding, erosion and landscape formation.
 Emphasis is given to the interaction of human activities with these physical processes as well as the processes themselves.